Managing databases in a cluster

 Seed from URI

 This method seeds all servers with an identical seed from an external source, specified by the URI.
-The seed can be either a backup or a dump from an existing database.
+The seed can either be a full backup, a differential backup (CloudSeedProvider, introduced in Neo4j 5.26), or a dump from an existing database.
 The sources of seeds are called seed providers.

 The mechanism is pluggable, allowing new sources of seeds to be supported (see Java Reference → Implement custom seed providers for more information).
 The product has built-in support for seed from a mounted file system (file), FTP server, HTTP/HTTPS server, Amazon S3, Google Cloud Storage (from Neo4j 5.25), and Azure Cloud Storage (from Neo4j 5.25).